 Further information may be requested, and this will also be subject to review.

-Please submit your application as far in advance of the deadline as possible, as access at short notice cannot be guaranteed.
+Please submit your application as far in advance of the deadline as possible, as access at short notice can't be guaranteed.

 Applicants are encouraged to make an honest assessment of the likelihood of success/risk of failure of the project.